 1.3: Policy Changes

-- Unclear whether users are notified prior to any material changes to the policies.
+- Users are notified prior to any material changes to the policies.

-- Changes to the policies are not effective immediately and continued use of the product requires additional consent.
+- Changes to the policies are effective immediately and continued use of the product indicates consent.

 1.4: Policy Coverage